World of Peacecraft: The Neutral Pandaren Lifestyle

 Waking Up in Azeroth

 I’ve never really been an MMO kinda guy, even when my first job out of college was writing for one.
 I never had the patience to level up a character, and they’re always super boring at the early levels before you’ve unlocked anything of value.
 I first tried World of Warcraft in undergrad after it went pseudo-free-to-play, but didn’t get even remotely close to the level 20 cap before giving up on Kerychtyrr, my zombie warlock.
 The gameplay felt completely repetitive, just talking to NPCs and killing x amount of y enemies to complete quests.
-Bird, why you do this to me… [Continue Reading]
+I didn’t touch the game for almost… [Continue Reading]

 Read more